Bryce Canyon Ultras

 Drop Bag Rules

-You can leave a drop bag for any aid station that you’d like except for Pink Cliffs.
+You can leave a drop bag for any aid station that you’d like except for Proctor Canyon, Pink Cliffs, or any .
 Drop bag options are only for ultra distances.

 Please follow these guidelines:

 - All bags must be labeled with name, bib # (in large print), aid station, and race distance.
 Optional, but a good idea if your label comes off, is a card inside with the same information and contact information.
 Please label your bags the day before the race on your own or at check in.

 - All drop bags must be left in designated drop off location by 8PM the night before race day.

 - No valuables or fragile items in your drop bags.
 We are not responsible for any lost/stolen items.

 - Watch the weather forecast.
 If there is any chance of rain, place your items in zip lock bags inside of your drop bag.